 It’s always your choice to ignore the messages of a karmic relationship, ignorance is bliss.
 However the truth of it is: the more conscious you become of the history and message of your karmic connection with your partner or yourself, the less easy it’ll become to ignore the actions that must follow.
 It’s God’s will that we learn and overcome.
 It’s up to you just when you arrive at God’s front door.
 Karma is a spiritual language to describe the process of growing into God.

 So the gift of life is to connect to the God within you, that most precious gift that you are… above anything else.
-When we see and connect to this, you are now empowered with the light of truth.
+When we see and connect to this, we are now empowered with the light of truth.

 * Karma is a spiritual language that describes an opportunity for positive change.
 Karma Is NOT spiritual energy, karma promotes spiritual energy, for spiritual energy is your inner conscience, or your elevated awareness.